 Warriors’ Andrew Bogut hoping for a healthy season

-OAKLAND, Calif.
-(AP) — Andrew Bogut saw Marreese Speights driving to the rim during a pickup game at the Golden State Warriors' practice facility a couple weeks ago and never second-guessed what to do next.
+OAKLAND, California (AP) — Andrew Bogut saw Marreese Speights driving to the rim during a friendly game at the Golden State Warriors’ practice facility a couple of weeks ago and never second-guessed what to do next.

 “I’m not going to change the way I play,” Bogut said.
 “The way I play is I take charges, I block shots, I set hard screens.
 Unfortunately, we don’t wear padding or anything like that, and every now and then we’re going to get a knock.”

-Golden State's center and big difference maker has taken more than a few knocks in his career.
-He's healthy again for training camp, and he knows that the Warriors will need him to stay that way to contend for anything this season.
+Golden State’s center and big difference maker has taken more than a few knocks in his career.
+He’s healthy again for training camp, and he knows that the Warriors will need him to stay that way to contend for anything in the upcoming NBA season.

-The fractured rib that sidelined him for the first-round loss to the Los Angeles Clippers is healed, he said, but the "mental anguish" of missing the playoffs has left another kind of scar.
+The broken rib that sidelined him for the first-round playoffs loss to the Los Angeles Clippers is healed, he said, but the “mental anguish” of missing the playoffs has left another kind of scar.

-Since Milwaukee made him the No. 1 overall pick in the 2005 draft, Bogut's injuries include a dislocated right elbow, broken right hand, sprained right wrist, broken left ankle and fractured rib.
+Since Milwaukee made him the No. 1 overall pick in the 2005 draft, Bogut’s injuries include a dislocated right elbow, broken right hand, sprained right wrist, broken left ankle, and broken rib.
 He also has battled back discomfort on occasion.

-Bogut has never been bothered by those who believe he's injury prone.
-The only thing that bugs Bogut is not being able to play when his teammates need him most.
+Bogut has never been bothered by those who believe he’s injury prone.
+The only thing that bugs him is not being able to play when his teammates need him most.